 4. RealPage Analytics – “Texas is Home to Most of Nation’s Fastest-Growing Cities.” → https://www.realpage.com/analytics/texas-nation-fastest-growing-cities/

-Between August 2024 and October 2025, our research team analyzed the most comprehensive dataset to date on Texas infrastructure investment and spending across transportation, water, energy, and digital sectors.
-Drawing from official state budget documents, federal allocations, and infrastructure assessment reports, this study establishes a clear picture of how the Lone Star State is funding its rapid growth through 2050.
+our research team analyzed the most comprehensive dataset to date on Texas infrastructure investment and spending across transportation, water, energy, and digital sectors.
+This 2026 edition reflects the most recent state and federal commitments entering the 2026 planning cycle, drawing from official state budget documents, federal allocations, and long-range infrastructure assessments.

-Our findings reveal both record-setting investments, including $148 billion committed to transportation, and significant long-term funding gaps, particularly in water and utility infrastructure.
-Together, these insights highlight the massive capital requirements shaping the future of Texas’s economy and built environment.
+Our findings highlight both historic capital deployment, most notably $148 billion committed to transportation, and persistent long-term funding gaps, particularly in water and utility infrastructure.
+Together, these trends define the capital landscape shaping Texas’s growth trajectory through mid-century.

 Texas Infrastructure Investment by Major Region (2024–2030)

-Infrastructure investment across Texas varies significantly by region.
-The state’s largest metropolitan areas receive the majority of funding, while rural regions focus on essential services and connectivity.
+Infrastructure investment across Texas continues to vary significantly by region.
+Major metropolitan areas dominate total funding allocations, while rural and energy-producing regions focus on essential services, resilience, and connectivity.

 RegionTotal Investment% of TotalPrimary Focus AreasMajor Projects